LafeLabs/PostCapitalistIndustry/README.md

 10. Problems to solve
 11. Philosophy engine supply Chain: Let’s build this!

+Chapters(v2)
+1. Capitalism and beyond
+2. Measures of the world
+3. Fields
+4. Philosophy Engine: Motors and Pumps
+5. Skeletron: Framing a New Technology
+6. Fractal Reactors, Living Matter, and the SlimeZistor
+7. Trash Wizards and Value Circles
+8. Post capitalist industrial production: The Junk Car Feed
+9. Visions of the Future(fiction snaptshot compilation)
+10. The Problem List
+11. The Supply Chain: Let's Build This!

 Elements of Trash Wizardry:

 1. Coils of wire and permanent magnets from found wire and magnets to make motors and pumps known as Philosophy Engine